eCook Meal

 MARINATE THE SQUID

 Rinse the squid to remove any residue from the packet and pat dry with paper towel.
-Place in a bowl with the grated Ginger, Lime zest, and sliced chilli (all to taste).
+Place in a bowl with the grated Ginger, lime zest, and sliced Chilli (all to taste).
 Add 1 tsp of the sweet & sour dressing, a drizzle of olive oil, and some seasoning.
 Toss to coat and set aside to marinate for at least 10 minutes before frying.

 NUTTY RICE